 The gravesite of James and Ann Whitehill is one to behold, even though it took on a more prominent air in olden days.
 Today, it just seems a bit more subdued in contrast to its former reputation as representing the prominent, strong-willed resident that it would hold for eternity.
 This has been the case for the past 15 years, dating back to some unfortunate events which occurred here in early 2005.
 More about that later, as I think I should start by telling you a bit about the “souls” encrypted here, but they were anything from poor!

-Instead of re-inventing the wheel, I have gladly turned to an old friend of mine for expertise on our prime subject this week as she wrote a comprehensive biography on this gentleman and his family for the Fall 2002 edition of the Journal of the Historical Society of Frederick County, Maryland.
-His name is James Whitehill.
+Instead of re-inventing the wheel, I have gladly turned to an old friend of mine, Joyce Cooper, for expertise on our prime subject this week as she wrote a comprehensive biography on this gentleman and his family for the Fall 2002 edition of the Journal of the Historical Society of Frederick County, Maryland.
 Joyce relocated to Walton, Kentucky years ago with her family.
 Thanks to FaceBook, I have her secured as a friend, only a simple “Messenger” message away these days.

 I fondly recall the assistance, support and expertise received in my early research and documentary endeavors from the article’s author, Joyce Cooper, a former teacher and longtime staff member of the Historical Society.
 In respect to James Whitehill, she performed exhaustive research in an effort to glean more about this man because of his connection to many of the items residing in the Society’s archival and artifact collection.
 Whitehill was a prominent businessman in town and had his hand in all kinds of endeavors, the greatest of which was furniture making, primarily from a location that is very much known today by locals and visitors alike—the National Museum of Civil War Medicine.